Amzani/apidesk-sdk-test-def/docs/sdks/notes/README.md

 ## get

-The 'notesOne' operation allows developers to retrieve a specific note from the CRM system using its unique identifier.
-This operation is essential for accessing detailed information about a particular note, which can be used for further processing or display in applications.

-Key Parameters:
-- **id** (path): The unique identifier of the note to retrieve.
-This parameter is required.
-- **x-apideck-consumer-id** (header): The ID of the consumer from which data is being retrieved.
-This is a mandatory header.
-- **x-apideck-app-id** (header): The ID of the Unify application making the request.
-This is also required.
-- **x-apideck-service-id** (header): Optional header to specify the service ID when multiple integrations are active.
-- **raw** (query): Optional parameter to include the raw response, useful for debugging.
-- **fields** (query): Optional parameter to specify which fields to include in the response, using a comma-separated string.

-Response Behavior:
-This operation returns a JSON object representing the note, including all available fields unless specified otherwise by the 'fields' parameter.
-The response will include a status code of 200 upon successful retrieval.
+The 'notesOne' operation allows developers to retrieve a specific note from the CRM system using its unique ID.
+This GET request requires the 'id' parameter in the path to specify which note to fetch.
+Additionally, headers such as 'x-apideck-consumer-id' and 'x-apideck-app-id' are mandatory for authentication and authorization purposes.
+The operation can also target specific service integrations using the 'x-apideck-service-id' header if multiple integrations are active.
+Optional query parameters include 'raw' for obtaining raw service data and 'fields' for customizing the response fields.
+The response is typically a JSON object containing the note details, provided the request is successful with a 200 status code.

 ### Example Usage